The Dawn of Understanding: Plot

-In 1849, the Silas Prescott (Williams) and his family travel west to the California gold fields by prairie schooner.
+In 1849, Silas Prescott (Williams) and his family travel west to the California gold fields by prairie schooner.
 Along the difficult journey, his wife dies, and they bury her near Ira Beasley's (Gilbert) ranch.
 Beasley becomes enamored of Prescott's daughter Sue (Love), and she stays behind to be Beasley's wife.
 Their marriage is one of mutual indifference, and Sue grows to resent Beasley.

 When the circus comes to town, Sue falls for acrobat Jim Wynd (Glendon).
-Jim shoots a man in a brawl, and hides in the Beasley's barn.
+Jim shoots a man in a brawl and hides in Beasley's barn.
 Sue discovers him there, and they get acquainted, to the point of planning to elope.
 Sue empties her husband's gun so that she and Jim can escape more easily.

 A mob discovers that Jim is hiding in the barn, surrounding it.
 Ira, not knowing what is happening, shoots at the sheriff at the same time that Jim does.
 When Ira is arrested and put on trial for shooting the sheriff, Sue confesses that her husband could not have killed him because his gun was not loaded.
 Jim is convicted of his crimes.